ziirish/burp-ui/docs/upgrading.rst

   longer possible to serve the application over SSL (HTTPS) anymore from within the Flask's server.
 You'll need to use a dedicated application server for this purpose such as `gunicorn <gunicorn.html>`_ or a reverse-proxy.
+  The *bind* and *port* option have also been removed due to the same reason.

   Or you can use the ``python -m burpui -m legacy [--help]`` command that **SHOULD** be backward compatible (but note that no further support will be